 With my second baby, I use a combination of Avent Natural Bottle and Pigeon Peristaltic Plus Nipple (newborn flow).
 The nipple is so soft (I think that’s why she liked it), and it has a wide base, just like breast nipple.
 I also heard a lot of recommendations regarding Dr.Brown’s nipple, while I never tried it by myself.
 If your baby still rejects these two, experiment with other bottles and nipple combinations.
 Perhaps your baby will prefer a skin-colored nipple which resembles real breast like this.

 - While you are in the stage of introducing the bottle, reheat the expressed milk little by little, say, heat 1 oz first and see if the baby will accept it.
 By doing this, in any case, that your baby refuses to drink your expressed milk and you need to throw it away, you won’t feel so bad because the amount is so little.
+You can check my guide on how to thaw and warm frozen breast milk here.

 - Be patient.
 Some babies are so persistent in refusing bottles until the last minute when the mom finally returned to work.
 This can be frustrating for moms, thinking how would the baby survive if she rejects the bottle altogether.
 But just like us, who are feeling overwhelmed leaving a baby under someone else’s care, I believe our baby has experienced his own stressful moment when he can’t get his usual milk right from mommy’s breast.
 But hey, babies are smart.
 They’ll learn that mommy is only gone temporarily and she’d back soon.